Does Homeowners Insurance Cover Damage from a Party?

 Homeowners insurance policies have exclusions and coverage limits.
 It’s a good idea to check with the venue to clarify how much protection you need and how much their policy will provide.

-What does homeowners insurance protect when you host a party?
+What homeowners insurance protects when you host a party

 You can rely on your homeowners insurance to cover your dwelling, personal property, and guest injuries on or off your property when you host a party.

-• Dwelling coverage: Your homeowners insurance will cover the cost to replace or repair the dwelling and foundation of your property if damaged during your party.
+The dwelling coverage part of your homeowners insurance will cover the cost to replace or repair the dwelling and foundation of your property if it’s damaged during your party.

-• Personal property coverage: Your homeowners insurance will compensate you for repairs or replacements of your personal belongings if damaged or stolen during your party.
+Personal property coverage will compensate you for repairs or replacements of your personal belongings if someone damages or steals them during your party.

-• Personal liability coverage: Your insurance company will reimburse your guest for medical expenses resulting from injuries on your property.
+Your insurance company will reimburse your guests for medical expenses resulting from injuries on your property.

-Standard homeowners insurance excludes damage from flooding, earthquakes, wear and tear, and various water-related perils.[2]
+• Water damage: Standard homeowners insurance excludes damage from flooding and various water-related perils.[2]
 For instance, if your guest clogs the toilet at your event, basic homeowners insurance policies won’t cover sewer backup.

-Homeowners insurance also won’t cover damages that exceed your liability and damage coverage limits.
-Suppose your guest slips next to your pool, and your liability limits don’t cover the entirety of their medical bills.
+• Damages that exceed your policy limits: Suppose your guest slips next to your pool, and your liability limits don’t cover the entirety of their medical bills.
 In that case, you may have to pay out of pocket to cover the difference.

-When do you need more insurance for a party?
+When you need additional insurance for a party

 While your homeowners insurance covers a range of damages caused on and off your property, you may need more coverage for a special event.